-A relationshipCode value for indicating that this MPD is a different version of the MPD referenced in resourceURI.
+A relationshipCode value for indicating that this IEPD is a different version of the IEPD referenced in resourceURI.
 This code value is only needed in cases where significant name changes might obscure the relationship to the previous version.
 For example, NIEM Justice 4.1 is a version of GJXDM 3.0.3.

 </xs:documentation>